Bowhead whale: Range and habitat

 The bowhead whale is the only baleen whale to spend its entire life in the Arctic and subarctic waters.
 The Alaskan population spends the winter months in the southwestern Bering Sea.
 The group migrates northward in the spring, following openings in the ice, into the Chukchi and Beaufort seas.
 The whale's range varies depending on climate changes and on the forming/melting of ice.

 Historically, bowhead whales' range may have been broader and more southerly than currently thought.
 Bowheads were abundant around Labrador, Newfoundland (Strait of Belle Isle) and the northern Gulf of St Lawrence until at least the 16th and 17th centuries.
 It is unclear whether this was due to the colder climate during these periods.
-Distributions of Balaena spp. during the Pleistocene were far more southerly as fossils have been excavated from Italy and North Carolina, thus could have overlapped between those of Eubalaena based on those locations.
+The distribution of Balaena spp. during the Pleistocene were far more southerly as fossils have been excavated from Italy and North Carolina, thus could have overlapped between those of Eubalaena based on those locations.